rsdoiel/antenna/archives/2024/science_and_technology_2024.49.md

 ---

-## Broadcom loses another big customer: UK fintech cloud Beeks Group, and most of its 20,000 VMs
+## Broadcom loses another big VMware customer: UK fintech cloud Beeks Group, and most of its 20,000 VMs

-date: 2024-12-02, updated: 2024-12-02, from: The Register (UK I.T.
+date: 2024-12-02, updated: 2024-12-03, from: The Register (UK I.T.
 News)

 <h4>A massively increased bill was one motive, but customers went cold on Virtzilla, and OpenNebula proved more efficient</h4> <p>Broadcom has lost another significant customer after UK-based cloud operator Beeks Group decided to adopt the open source OpenNebula stack.…</p>